ROHETH-S/ROHETH-S/README.md

 ## Experience

-✨Research Intern(Jul-Aug-2022) - Automatic Crop Irrigation and Recommendation System, Worked on the project "Automatic Irrigation System with Crop Recommendation System" with Machine Learning and IOT.
+✨Research Intern SSN(Jul-Aug-2022) - Automatic Crop Irrigation and Recommendation System, Worked on the project "Automatic Irrigation System with Crop Recommendation System" with Machine Learning and IOT.

 ✨Implant Trainee Hanon Systems(Aug 2022) - Learned about the implementation of modern technologies in industries, processes, and workflows.

 ✨Verzeo(Oct-Nov-2021) - Machine Leaning project Intern, Worked on Creating ML Model for classifying reviews using NLP (Sentimental Analysis).

-✨AICL Training (Oct-2021) - Web Design project Intern, Worked on Creating Responsive Website with HTML and CSS.
+✨AICL Training(Oct-2021) - Web Design project Intern, Worked on Creating Responsive Website with HTML and CSS.

 ## Skills